 Screening worldwide for excess property is extremely simple and is done online through the Reutilization, Transfer, Donation (RTD) Business Portal website.
 You can search for specific items or for a broad range of materials.
 You can even create a want list, so the system can search for you.

 Property Accountability and File Management

 Property obtained from the LESO Program must be inventoried annually through the FAMWEB website (due by Nov 30 each year).
 All LESO Program records must be maintained in accordance with the State Plan of Operation (SPO) that is signed by the LEA's Chief Law Enforcement Official (CLEO) and Civilian Governing Body Authorized Official (CGB).
 In the event there is a change in administration, the new CLEO and/or CGB is responsible for all LESO Program property until new Application Packet is submitted and approved.

 Texas LESO Training Information

 We offer quarterly training sessions where you will learn valuable information regarding policies and procedures and get hands-on practice with requesting property and maintaining your inventory.
-Due to the recent Executive Order signed by President Obama, it is now mandatory that all new participants must attend a training class prior to any requests for property being approved.
+It is now mandatory that all new participants must attend the training class prior to any requests for property being approved.
 Bring your laptops and your questions.
-Use the quick link below to view the next scheduled training session.
+Click on the title to see when the next class is and how to register!

 Some equipment is scarce, unavailable on line, or is in such high demand that additional steps are taken to ensure equitable distribution is given throughout the nation.
-If your agency is interested in acquiring Aircraft, Weapons, Tactical Vehicles or miscellaneous restricted property, please use the corresponding links below to ensure the correct forms are submitted for approval.
+If your agency is interested in acquiring Aircraft, Weapons or Armored Vehicles, please use the corresponding links below to ensure the correct forms are submitted for approval.